 Que….”But your fat, you need to be healthy, you have a beautiful face but………your setting a bad example for your boys…..no one will ever truly love you…….I mean your hair is beautiful but”

 I was born with a hereditary disease called Insulin Resistance.
 Except when I was young no one really understood it, or knew what it was.
 Imagine getting told at 34 that there actually is a very real reason you can’t seem to shake the fat.
-Leaving the Dr’s office feeling hopeful but also devastated.
+Leaving the Dr’s office feeling hopeful but also devastated and ANGRY, oh man was I angry.
 My oldest son has it, my youngest doesn’t.
-But our eating style is different than what I was raised eating and the battle for my son is easier.
+But our eating style is different from what I was raised eating, there is a difference in food styles based on the area of Louisiana you live in.
+Here we broil, smoke, and bake a lot of foods and so the battle for my son is easier.
 There are no snacks in my house, no cokes, no sugary items of easy quick consumption…..we cook…real food, and very little of it is fried.
 It makes a difference.
 They are kids…given the chance they will always choose sweets and junk….they are kids.
-But they know better, they know to choose better, my son understands his disease, he understands how to survive it with out becoming large.
+But they know better, they know to choose better, my son understands his disease, he understands how to survive it without becoming large.
 So my battle has a victory in them.

 My sons are 14 and 11.
 When we are around town they tell me when they see a beautiful woman……and they do not follow society….they do not see size, or shape, or skin color……if they see a lady and to them she is beautiful, they tell me…”Oh momma look she is so pretty”…………..she is probably a size 24, but they see her truth…..She is GORGEOUS just as she is.
 “Oh momma look she is so pretty.”………..she is probably a size 2 but they see her truth….She is GORGEOUS just as she is.
 Yet both of these woman judge themselves.
 The same ugly self harming thoughts plague their minds……society does not lift them up…….it poisons them slowly.
 If anything kills people, it is the stress of 24 hours a day hearing how “broken”, “wrong”, and “imperfect” their bodies are.
 The stress of never having a moment of true loving happiness over their body.